papachristoumarios/sade/README.md

-# :crystal_ball:S ADE: Software Architecture with Document Embeddings
+# :crystal_ball: SADE: Software Architecture with Document Embeddings

 ## :question: What is SADE?